 Go Cornish for Primary Schools is currently available to primary schools and multi-academy trusts across Cornwall.
 Once your Head Teacher is happy for your school to take part, any teacher can be a Go Cornish representative and fill out the registration form.

-First, fill out our registration form and Statement of Commitment.
-We will then contact you with dates for our Welcome CPD Session, and give you a login for the Go Cornish Portal to access resources and get cracking!
+First, fill out our registration form and Statement of Commitment then submit your Run Around Survey.
+Then, we’ll send you a link to join the Champion Orientation Session and give you a login for the Go Cornish Portal, to access the resources and get cracking!

 Teachers don’t have to speak Cornish to deliver the Bronze award.
 Language support is available for teachers every step of the way, as your school progresses on to Silver and Gold.